atduskgreg/SneakGame/README.md

 #### Player control

-* Here: Keep track of which player this client is controlling
-* When client submits move, calculate the resulting square and set it as the character's destination
+* hide move inputs if resulting square would be out-of-bounds

 #### Other